ramp4-pcar4/story-ramp/README.md

-# RAMP Storylines (formerly StoryRAMP)
+# Storylines (formerly StoryRAMP)

+Storylines is a storytelling platform developed in Vue 3.
+Interactive mapping, multimedia, charting, and many more features can be quickly and easily assembled into an attractive web application with no coding or design experience required.
+This framework is developed and maintained by the Web Mapping Team at Environment and Climate Change Canada.

-This project is an implementation of [RAMP2 FGP Visualiser](https://github.com/fgpv-vpgf/fgpv-vpgf), [Highcharts](https://www.highcharts.com/), and a number of other libraries, with the goal to provide a standards and guidelines compliant alternative to ArcGIS StoryMap, suitable for use in the Government of Canada's web presence.
+This project is an implementation of [RAMP4 (the Reusable Accessible Mapping Platform)](https://github.com/ramp4-pcar4/ramp4-pcar4), [Highcharts](https://www.highcharts.com/), and a number of other libraries, with a goal of providing a standards and guidelines-compliant alternative to existing COTS products, suitable for use in the Government of Canada's web presence.

+Storylines' source code is provided free and without warranty.
+For inquiries, please contact [applicationsdecartographieweb-webmappingapplications@ec.gc.ca](mailto:applicationsdecartographieweb-webmappingapplications@ec.gc.ca).

 ## Plugin Usage